waepoints/waepointstandards-documentation/standards.md

 Waepoint System Standards of the git branch the user has most recently described to be trying out of the waepointstandards git repository from the git origin stored at the address https://github.com/waepoints/waepointstandards

+Definitions, Commands, Comments, and Provisions, which are matching with the Superuser Privilege(s) Provisions stored at the address http://waepoints.github.io/waepoints-web/superuser/index.html

 Auxiliary Notes

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities